 “I definitely do NOT need to move to an assisted living facility!”
 This is a common sentiment proclaimed by many older adults, even when they begin to struggle with managing tasks at home independently.
 And who can blame them?
 Home is where we all feel safe and secure, and older adults are no exception.
 They’re familiar with where everything is located and they enjoy following their own particular routines.
 They may have friends and family living nearby, who add to their quality of life.
 Nonetheless, if you are beginning to feel concerned that a senior loved one’s safety at home may be compromised, it may be time to look into help at home.

-The questions listed below, courtesy of New Horizons In-Home Care, expert in home care Florence families trust, will help you determine whether your loved one is as safe as possible, or if the senior might benefit from some additional assistance at home:
+The questions listed below, courtesy of New Horizons In-Home Care, providers of senior care services Salem families trust, will help you determine whether your loved one is as safe as possible, or if the senior might benefit from some additional assistance at home:

 - Has the older person lost weight unintentionally within the past few months?

 - Can she manage grocery shopping and planning and preparing healthy meals?

 - Does she practice safety in the kitchen, such as remembering to turn off the stove?

 - Has she been complaining about the way food tastes?